Issues

 • $4 million in subsidized health services to provide care needed by the community

-These data represent the most recently audited fiscal year, 2023, as reported to CHA by members.
+These data reflect the most recent data (FY 2024) reported to CHA by members.

 Community Benefit Report